hirememorey/yesand-music/ROADMAP.md

-# Roadmap: Visual-First Semantic MIDI Editing with Natural Language Interface
+# Roadmap: Invisible Intelligence for Semantic MIDI Editing with Natural Language Interface

-This document outlines the implementation roadmap for transforming YesAnd Music from a chat-driven MIDI control system into a sophisticated visual-first semantic MIDI editing platform with natural language conversation capabilities.
+This document outlines the implementation roadmap for transforming YesAnd Music from a chat-driven MIDI control system into an intelligent, invisible assistant that enhances musical creativity through natural language conversation without disrupting existing DAW workflows.

 ## Vision

-Enable visual, immediate feedback musical editing through:
+Enable intelligent, non-intrusive musical assistance through:
-- **Visual Pattern Recognition**: Highlight bass lines, melodies, chord progressions in real-time
-- **Interactive MIDI Manipulation**: Drag-and-drop musical elements with instant audio feedback
-- **Smart Visual Suggestions**: Show musical improvements with one-click application
+- **Background Musical Analysis**: Silent, continuous analysis that doesn't interrupt workflow
+- **Contextual Intelligence**: Understand what musicians are working on without visual intrusion
 - **Natural Language Conversation**: Chat with AI assistant for musical guidance and complex operations
-- **Seamless DAW Integration**: Work within familiar DAW workflows, not against them
+- **Workflow Preservation**: Enhance existing DAW workflows without disrupting them
+- **Invisible Assistance**: Provide help only when requested, never intrusively

-## Strategic Pivot: From Command-Based to Visual-First
+## Strategic Pivot: From Visual-First to Invisible Intelligence

-**Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
-A command-based interface breaks their fundamental workflow of see-hear-adjust.
+**Critical Insight from Pre-Mortem Analysis**: Musicians are creatures of habit who have spent years perfecting their DAW workflow.
+Any visual overlay or new interface feels invasive and disrupts their sacred "see-hear-adjust" workflow.

-**New Approach**: Build a visual analysis and manipulation system with natural language conversation that integrates seamlessly with existing DAW workflows while providing intelligent musical insights and suggestions.
+**New Approach**: Build an invisible intelligence system that works in the background, providing assistance only when requested through natural language conversation, without any visual interference with existing DAW workflows.

 ## Current State (v0.3.0)